rachanahegde/tarot-card-reader/README.md

 # Tarot Card Reader
 Interactive and responsive tarot card reader website built with HTML, Tailwind CSS 4, and vanilla JS.
-The website is designed in Figma.
+The website is designed in Figma and tested using Responsively.

 ## Features
 - Users can select 3 tarot cards (with card flip animation).